-There are several reasons why having a website is a good idea....
+There are several reasons why having a website is a good idea...

 2. Almost everyone is searching for products and services on the web now.

-Another free website creator is Wordpress.com.
+Another free website creator is WordPress.com.
 I am going to switch to a wordpress.com site at some point because they are becoming the most popular platform for building a website.
-Also, Google loves wordpress sites.
+Also, Google loves WordPress sites.
 They give you a leg up in the organic search engine optimization game.
 Sorry for all the lingo here, but I'll go into search engine optimization in another blog article.

 So, weebly.com and wordpress.com, are my recommendations to help you get started right away.
 And, as I mentioned earlier.
 Keep it clean and simple so that you don't get yourself stressed out.
 It doesn't have to be perfect...just make sure you don't have too many mistakes and typos.
-A few nice pictures and concise messaging for your copy is all you really need to get started.
+A few nice pictures and concise messaging for your copy is all you need to get started.

 In honor of your Illumination,